Spark pins blame on TVNZ for Australia-Wales audio woes

 • Sky seeks shareholder approval for $235m+ rugby deal

-The telco-turned-sports-streamer has also copped to an issue with the Georgia vs Uruguay game that followed - this time with water breaks blamed (more on which below).
+The telco-turned-sports-streamer has also copped to an issue with the Georgia vs Uruguay game that followed.

 "There were some production issues with the audio feed from TVNZ, during the first few minutes of the match.
 However, these issues were quickly resolved," Spark said about the Wales-Australia clash.